Skip to main content

 What should companies do now?

 Companies that transfer personal data to the US must ensure they continue to do so lawfully.
-Where a company has previously relied on Privacy Shield certification they must put in place a new transfer mechanism in the form of an SCC, but where required, consider additional, supplemental contractual safeguards which go above the standard SCCs.
+Where a company has previously relied on Privacy Shield certification, it must implement a new transfer mechanism as an SCC.
+Still, where required, it must consider additional supplemental contractual safeguards that go above the standard SCCs.

-This is a complicated area of cross border data protection law.
-Companies are best erring on the side of caution and seeking advice from a lawyer to ensure compliance with EU law.
+This is a complicated area of cross-border data protection law.
+Companies should seek advice from a lawyer to ensure compliance with EU law.

-Speak to Karen Cole today who can review your existing contracts and practices to ensure your company is compliant.
+Speak to Karen Cole today, who can review your existing contracts and practices to ensure your company complies.

 Note: This is not legal advice; it provides information of general interest on a current legal issue.